Fantastic 6-Day Ring Road Tour with Summer Glacier Hike and Winter Ice Caving

 Day 4 - The Diamond Circle

-The first site you experience is the Dettifoss waterfall.
+Next, you get to experience the might of Dettifoss waterfall.
 This is the most powerful waterfall in Europe, with a flow of around 6,816 feet³/second (193 meters³/second).
 It drops a magnificent 144 feet (44 meters) and measures 330 feet (100 meters) wide.
 This site is so dramatic that it was featured as a setting for the "Alien" franchise.

-Next, you head to the Myvatn area, a spectacular place of geological and geothermal wonders.
-You explore the Dimmuborgir lava fortress, the barren Namaskard Pass, the pseudo-craters of Skutustadir, and the shores of Lake Myvatn.
+Then you head to the Myvatn area, a spectacular place of geological and geothermal wonders.
+You explore the Hverfjall crater, the Dimmuborgir lava fortress, the barren Namaskard Pass, the pseudo-craters of Skutustadir, and the shores of Lake Myvatn.
 In the summer, you can see many wildflowers and birds, while in winter the waters will be beautifully frozen.

-Finally, you go to your accommodation around the breathtaking fjord of Eyjafjordur bay.
+Finally, you go to your accommodation on the breathtaking fjord of Eyjafjordur bay.

 Read more